vvv214/vvv214.github.io/_pages/misc.md

 Personal
 ======
+* I grew up in Zibo, Shandong.
+At the age of 15, I moved to Shanghai, in which I live for 8 years.
+During my undergrad, I spent 2 months in Dublin, 4 months in Taiwan, and 2 months in Hong Kong.
 * Curious about new things.
 * Enthusiastic about optimizing my daily activities.
 * Prefer to finish trivial things first (e.g., I finished this website).